First principle calculation of the effective Zeeman's couplings in topological materials

 \subsubsection{ZrTe \textsubscript{5}}

-The transition-metal pentatelluride $\mathrm{ZrTe_{5}}$ with space group $Cmcm$ can be thought as stacked by quantum spin Hall layers with medium strong van der Waals interlayer bonding and thus is very close to the critical point between weak and strong topological insulator \cite{weng_ZrTe5,Zhouj_ZrTe5}.
+The transition-metal pentatelluride $\mathrm{ZrTe_{5}}$ with space group $Cmcm$ can be thought as stacked by quantum spin Hall layers with medium strength van der Waals interlayer bonding and thus is very close to the critical point between weak and strong topological phases \cite{weng_ZrTe5,Zhouj_ZrTe5}.
 Since the band gap is very sensitive to the external pressure and lattice constants, whether the experimental phase is in strong topology phase is still under debate \cite{ZrTe5_massless_prl,ZrTe5_2dDirac_NPG,ZrTe5_CME,ZrTe5_PT,ZrTe5_strong_prl,ZrTe5_weak_prl,ZrTe5_weak_prx}.
 Probably because of this, $\mathrm{ZrTe_{5}}$ has some very nontrivial transport behaviors, such as ``anomalous'' Hall effect \cite{ZrTe5_Hall} and negative magnetoresistance \cite{ZrTe5_CME}.
 As discussed in Ref. {[}\onlinecite{luhz_MR_TI}{]}, a vital issue relevant to these transport properties is the interplay between Zeeman's coupling and Berry curvature.
-To study the imapact of Zeeman's coupling, we pick up the conductance and valance bands at $\Gamma$, which form IRs $E_{\frac{1}{2}u}$ and $E_{\frac{1}{2}g}$ of the little group $D_{2h}$, as the bases to build the effective model.
+To study the impact of Zeeman's coupling, we pick up the conductance and valance bands at $\Gamma$, which form IRs $E_{\frac{1}{2}u}$ and $E_{\frac{1}{2}g}$ of the little group $D_{2h}$, as the basis to build the effective model.
 Take the bases order as $\left|P\frac{1}{2}\right\rangle $, $\left|P\bar{\frac{1}{2}}\right\rangle $, $\left|S\frac{1}{2}\right\rangle $, $\left|S\bar{\frac{1}{2}}\right\rangle $, we get

 , where the quadratic terms are defined as $C^{p/s}\left(\mathbf{k}\right)=C_{x}^{p/s}k_{x}^{2}+C_{y}^{p/s}k_{y}^{2}+C_{z}^{p/s}k_{z}^{2}$.
-Different with the two models above, the presence of inversion symmetry here guarantees the absence of off-block Zeeman's couplings.
-The first principle parameters summarized table (\ref{tab:4b}) are calculated with the relaxed cell volume in Ref. [\onlinecite{Zhouj_ZrTe5}].
+Different with the two models above, the presence of inversion symmetry guarantes the absence of off-block Zeeman's couplings.
+The first principle parameters summarized in table (\ref{tab:4b}) are calculated with the optimized crystal structure described in Ref. [\onlinecite{Zhouj_ZrTe5}].